Vyral/base-template/_posts/2018-10-04-how-to-know-when-it-is-time-to-buy-a-new-home.md

 {% include youtube.html %}

 Is it time for you to move to a new home?
-Today I will give you four signs that it may be time to start packing those bags.
+Here are four signs that it may be time to start packing those bags:

-**1. You've outgrown your home.** Maybe years ago you bought a 1,200 square foot home or a 3-bedroom 2-bath home and it was plenty of room for you at the time.
-Now, though, you have kids or parents living with you and you just don't have enough space for everyone anymore.
+**1.****You’ve outgrown your home.**&nbsp;Perhaps you bought a 1,200-square-foot home or a 3-bedroom, 2-bath home some years ago.
+At the time, there was plenty of room for you, but now, if you have kids or parents living with you, there just might not be enough space for everyone anymore."

-**2. Thinking about an addition that doesn't make sense.** We had a house once that we loved, but it was getting a little small.
-We thought that adding an addition to the home was a good idea, but it would have out priced the home for the neighborhood.
+**2. You're thinking about an addition that doesn't make sense.** We had a house once that we loved, but it was getting a little small.
+We thought that adding an addition to the home was a good idea, but it would have outpriced the home for that neighborhood.
 For this reason, we had to move because it didn't make sense to invest money and over-improve the home for the neighborhood.

 {% include pullquote.html %}